 4 CHARACTERISTICS THAT MAKE YOU

-When you need a graphic designer, you might ask yourself:
+When you need a corporate designer or a design agency, you might ask yourself:

-"How do I find the perfect designer for me?"
+"How do I find the perfect design agency for me?"

-There are plenty of graphic designers out there, there is not just only "one perfect designer".
-But there are a few characteristics that make you identify a really good graphic designer with ease.
+There are plenty of corporate designers and design agencies out there, there is not just only "one perfect design agency".
+But there are a few characteristics that make you identify a really good brand design agency with ease.

 # 1 PORTFOLIO

 The most important thing is of course the portfolio and this also has to do with your personal taste.
-Good graphic designers, who have been in the industry for a while, have various projects in their portfolio which they did for different clients from different business backgrounds.
+Good corporate designers or design agencies, who have been in the industry for a while, have various projects in their portfolio which they did for different clients from different business backgrounds.
 Maybe there are also free projects that were created out of the blue or to show their talent without a paying client behind it.
 The variety of designs in a portfolio is important.
 Judging a portfolio might be a bit tricky when you’re not a designer yourself, but I’m sure you have a certain feeling about the portfolio, as in "that looks professional or not".

 # 2 UNIQUENESS